GSA/challenges-and-prizes/_historical-challenges/samhsa-opioid-recovery-app-challenge.md

   such as uncompiled code, data, images, etc., belonging to the application for review.</li>  </ol>  <h5 id="5-submission-requirements"><strong>5.
-SUBMISSION REQUIREMENTS </strong></h5>  <strong>A. Language Requirements </strong>    All Submission materials must be in English.    <strong>B. Text Description, Image and Video Requirements </strong>    (i) The text description must describe the Application’s key features and functionality, and must outline how the features address the insights specified by the Administrator in Attachment A.    (ii)
+SUBMISSION REQUIREMENTS </strong></h5>  <strong>A. Language Requirements </strong>    All Submission materials must be in English.    <br><strong>B. Text Description, Image and Video Requirements </strong>    (i) The text description must describe the Application’s key features and functionality, and must outline how the features address the insights specified by the Administrator in Attachment A.    (ii)